 Similarly, perhaps you tried to network with a new audience where it felt unnatural and uncomfortable?
 If the results weren't what you wanted, consider whether to continue or abandon this strategy.

-Remember to build credibility.
 As I've shared previously, in order to be known for something (where you've earned credibility, not just visibility), you must articulate your values, then act accordingly (values + action = credibility).
-Make sure the people around you know what you believe in, would fight for, and value.
+Make sure the people around you know what you believe in, would fight for and value.
 The formula doesn't work without that step.